helix-editor/helix/book/src/languages.md

 file-types = ["toml", { glob = "Makefile" }, { glob = ".git/config" }, { glob = ".github/workflows/*.yaml" } ]
 ```

-When determining a language configuration to use, Helix searches the file-types
+When determining a language configuration to use, Silicon searches the file-types
 with the following priorities:

 1. Glob: values in `glob` tables are checked against the full path of the given